-The 2013 Health Care PR and Marketing Awards have arrived!
+The 2013 Health Care PR and Marketing Awards are now closed.

 Want to tell us how great your hospital or health care agency’s PR and marcoms are?

 Of course you do.
 And we want to give you the recognition you deserve!

 It’s time for Ragan’s 2013 Health Care PR and Marketing Awards.
 These awards celebrate advancements in health care marketing and your imagination and innovation as a communicator.

 Last year’s Health Care PR and Marketing Awards were a big success—we received more than 300 entries.
 What knocked us over was the sophistication and power of the vast majority of the entries.
 We can’t wait to see what we receive this year!
 We’re looking forward to reading your case studies and hearing about your best practices.